 Auto-configuration Order

-Auto-configuration classes can declare ordering using:
+Auto-configuration classes can declare ordering relative to each other:

-after— run this after the specified classbefore— run this before the specified class@AutoConfigureOrder— numeric ordering (lower = earlier)
+public class JpaRepositoriesAutoConfiguration { ... }@AutoConfigureAfter— run this after the specified class@AutoConfigureBefore— run this before the specified class@AutoConfigureOrder— numeric ordering (lower values = earlier)

 Debugging Auto-configuration